-If you are an administrator reading this, and you have enabled the One-Click Course Provisioning for your LMS/VLE, please pass this article on to your Instructors, to help them find the information and procedures they need to work effectively with Echo360.
+If you are an administrator reading this, and you have enabled LMS Simplified Course Provisioning, please pass this article on to your Instructors, to help them find the information and procedures they need to work effectively with Echo360.

-You are an Instructor, and your institution has what's called "one click course provisioning" set up.
-All this means is that the link from your LMS/VLE course into Echo360 automatically creates the Echo360 section, and enrolls you as the instructor.
+If you are an Instructor, and your institution has "simplified course provisioning" set up, this article can help get you started.
+All "simplified provisioning" means is that the link from your LMS/VLE course into Echo360 automatically creates the Echo360 section, and enrolls you as the instructor.

-This article is here to help guide you through the initial link-through to Echo360, then to setting up your section and adding your class materials to it.
-This gives some basics and some links to more info.
-One place to start will be to browse the Manage Sections area of this Online Help portal.
+This article is here to help guide you through the initial link-through to Echo360, then to setting up your section and adding media and class materials to it.
+Below are some basics along with links to more information.
+One place to start will be to browse the Create Content and Manage Sections areas of this Online Help portal.
 There's a lot of information out there, and we try to help our users do what they need to do.

 Creating the Link and Echo360 Section

 To get to the point where you have a linked Echo360 section to work with, you must have created an External Tool link in your LMS section.
 That tool link points to your institution's Echo360 system, and when you click it from your LMS Course it automatically creates a corresponding course and section in Echo360.

 When you add the link in your LMS, you are STRONGLY encouraged to do so in a way that allows for grading.
 This creates a column in your LMS gradebook to receive student engagement information from Echo360.
 Our instructions for creating the link in your LMS does include how to enable grading for your LTI links into Echo360.